HTML"> PHP"> XHTML"> XML"> ]> PHP templates: Smarter sans Smarty

 Yeah, presentation logic.
 Some templating languages have you define blocks, the behaviour of which you then still have to define in your code.

-The nonsense of this argument is so obvious that it shames me that it took me a lengthy trip through template territory to acknowledge the simple truth: there is noöne stopping me from putting all presentation-related code in its own little layer, and this is, in fact, what the newer &PHP; frameworks and template systems do.
+The nonsense of this argument is so obvious that it shames me that it took me a lengthy trip through template territory to acknowledge the simple truth: there is noöne stopping me from putting all presentation-related code in its own little layer, and this is, in fact, what the newer PHP frameworks and template systems do.

 Hans Zaunere's, in A Tale of Three Templates: